hpierre74/BCM-Interview/README.md

 ## How

 All your code must be pushed to a branch with your name.
-Whenever you start the test, please *push* a file name `times` containing the time you started the tested.
+Whenever you start the test, please *push* a file name `times` containing the time you started the test.
 Whenever you have finished the test please also add the time in the times file.

 ## Back-end API